 The Company distributes online games, including self-developed games and licensed games from game developers, through its PC and mobile based applications and certain app stores.

-The Company offers many ways for users to purchase virtual goods (consisting of virtual currencies and virtual items), including the ShopeePay and Shopee platform, other online payment gateways, bank transfers, credit cards, mobile phone billing and prepaid cards, including its own prepaid cards, which are sold through agents.
-As the Company controls the service of providing games to the users, and it has a direct contractual arrangement with the paying users and has the right to determine the price to be paid by such users, the gross proceeds collected from these channels represent revenue to be recognized by the Company and the amounts retained by these channels based on a predetermined percentage represent cost of revenue to be recognized by the Company.
+The Company offers many ways for users to purchase in-game items (also known as virtual items), including through online payment gateways, bank transfers, credit cards, mobile phone billing and prepaid cards (including its own prepaid cards which are sold through agents).
+As the Company controls the service of providing games to the users and it has a direct contractual arrangement with the Company's paying users and it has the right to determine the price to be paid by such users, the gross proceeds collected from these channels represent revenue to be recognized, and the amounts retained by these channels based on a predetermined percentage represent the Company's cost of revenue to be recognized.

-Proceeds from these sales are initially recognized as "Escrow payables and advances from customers" and subsequently reclassified to "Deferred revenue" when the users make in-game purchases of the virtual goods within the games operated by the Company and such purchases are no longer refundable.
-Deferred revenue recognized as revenue during the respective years ended December 31, 2021 and 2022 was \$2,296,486 and \$2,551,285.
+Proceeds from these sales are initially recognized as "Escrow payables and advances from customers" and subsequently reclassified to "Deferred revenue" when the users make in-game purchases of the virtual items within the games operated by the Company and such purchases are no longer refundable.
+Deferred revenue recognized as revenue during the respective years ended December 31, 2023 and 2024 was \$1,420,420 and \$1,055,394.

-For the licensed games, the Company records revenue inclusive of the royalties payable to game developers, which are based on revenue-sharing ratios, as it controls the service of providing the games to the users, and is primarily responsible to the customers and has latitude in establishing the pricing of the virtual goods.
+For the licensed games, the Company records revenue inclusive of the royalties payable to game developers, which are based on revenue-sharing ratios, as it controls the service of providing the games to the users, and is primarily responsible to the customers and has latitude in establishing the pricing of the virtual items.

 Revenue is recognized over the performance obligation period.
-For purposes of determining the performance obligation period, the Company has determined that an implied obligation exists to the paying users to continue providing hosting services and access to the purchased virtual goods within the online games over an estimated service period.
-Such service period is determined in accordance with the estimated average lifespan of the virtual items sold or the estimated average lifespan of the paying users of the said games or similar games.
+The Company recognizes an implied obligation to the paying users to continue to provide hosting services and access to the purchased virtual items within the online games over an estimated performance obligation period.
+Such performance obligation period is determined in accordance with the estimated average lifespan of the paying user or virtual items sold.

-(Amounts expressed in thousands of US dollars ("\$") except for number of shares and per share data)
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS (Amounts expressed in thousands of US dollars ("\$") except for number of shares and per share data)